This poem Jump At Shadows is from the Surviving Stream of Consciousness.

 Now more than ever, it is crucial that we heal our own lives as we help others improve theirs.
 Why?
 Because some abilities and insights can be challenging to live with.
 The good news is that there are many things we can do to ease the emotional growing pains and find balance.
 In fact, we can actually have fun navigating the growth and tracking the lessons we are learning along the way.
-In this fast, focused, and fun keynote presentation we’ll laugh, learn, and explore new ways to work with our intuitive gifts.
-You’ll gain real, practical ways to take charge of your healing and empower your own spiritual growth – while discovering what works best for you.
+In this fast, focused, and fun keynote presentation we laughed, learned, and explored new ways to work with our mind and body to find balance.
+I encourage you to find practical ways to take charge of your healing to enhance your health and take control of your own spiritual growth – while discovering what works best for you.

 The Virginia Department of Criminal Justice Services, in partnership with the Virginia Sexual and Domestic Violence Action Alliance and the Virginia Victim Assistance Network, invites the public to an event honoring the 2019 National Crime Victims’ Rights Week.
 The event will be held on Tuesday, April 9, 2019, at 11:00 AM, in the West Reading Room of the Patrick Henry Building.
 1111 East Broad Street, Richmond, VA 23219.